 You will be asked to attend an orientation designed specifically for adult learners.
 You will meet with an advisor and schedule your classes at that time amongst other things.

 Can I only take classes at one campus?

 No, you can take classes at any of our

 campus locations or online.

-If you do not know what major you would like to choose, you can meet with our
+If you do not know what major you want to pursue, you can meet with our

-Career Services Office.
-You will be asked to complete an online assessment to discover your interests, then you can meet with a representative from Career Services to discuss the majors that fit your interests.
+Career and Workforce Development Center.
+You will be asked to complete an online assessment to discover your interests, then you can meet with a representative from the Career and Workforce Development Center to discuss the majors that fit your interests.